eu-cdse/documentation/Applications/DataWorkspace.md

 [https://catalogue.dataspace.copernicus.eu/odata/v1/Products?$filter=contains(Name,%27S1A_IW_GRDH_1SDV_20230729T092359_20230729T092424_049636_05F7FC_0A61%27](https://catalogue.dataspace.copernicus.eu/odata/v1/Products?$filter=contains(Name,%27S1A_IW_GRDH_1SDV_20230729T092359_20230729T092424_049636_05F7FC_0A61%27))

 You will find both the product on which the product has been processed and the product after processing.
-Downloading from the catalogue is done in the same way as described in the <a href="https://documentation.dataspace.copernicus.eu/APIs/OData.html#product-download" target="_blank">manual</a>.
+Downloading from the catalogue is done in the same way as described in the <a href="https://documentation.dataspace.copernicus.eu/APIs/OData.html#product-download" target="_blank">OData Product Download</a> documentation.